A mastectomy is an operation (surgery) to remove a breast. It's used to treat breast cancer.

 Before you leave hospital, your doctor or nurse will talk to you about what to do when you get home.
 You'll probably feel more tired than usual for several weeks and will need a lot of rest, so try not to do too much.

-If you're concerned your wound isn't healing well, contact hospital staff or your GP.
+If you're concerned your wound is not healing well or want to know what to do with wound dressings, contact hospital staff or your GP.

 Urgent advice: Get urgent medical advice if: